 Welcome to my travel diary for Cambodia and Laos, which Carol and I visited in November 2019.

-In hindsight, after this trip, we could have easily spent three weeks in each of these countries.
+In hindsight, after this trip, we could have easily spent three weeks in either of these countries.
 One of the great pleasures of travelling is to fix the uniqueness of a country in the mind, begin to understand how different it is from its neighbours, and in this case, to comprehensively banish ridiculous concepts like ‘Asia’ as a collective description.

 Again, we were lucky to met some great people, and it was especially satisfying to learn even more about the Hmong people, a fascinating tribal culture we first became fully aware of in Sapa, Vietnam.